-Description Minimum comment period (Calendar days) (1) (2) Website Extent of consultation (3) (9) (10) Sign on site Newspaper

-works may have an 200 metres

-impact on the radius

-amenity of nearby

-properties

-Public Works or Applications of State Significance or when the City is not the decision

-maker

-All applications where the City is not Owners and occupiers are to be notified of the proposal as though it was a development application being determined by the City.
-Submitters are

-the decision maker to provide their comments directly to the determining authority as per the information provided on the notification letter.
+Description Minimum comment period (Calendar days) (1) (2) Website Extent of consultation (3) Sign on site Newspaper Public Works or Applications of State Significance or when the City is not the decision maker All applications where the City is not the decision maker Owners and occupiers are to be notified of the proposal as though it was a development application being determined by the City.
+Submitters are to provide their comments directly to the determining authority as per the information provided on the notification letter.